Kolachalam Venkata Rao: Social reforms and philanthropy

-Remarriage of widows was not appreciated in the society during those days, Venkata Rao opposed this by quoting verses from the Hindu Dharma shastra to prove his point.
-A Staunch Puritan, started a regular crusade in 1884 against the dancing girls being engaged in Nautch Parties.
-In 1889 he arranged three widow remarriages, which had triggered the orthodox society who then decided to boycott him and stop taking part in his freedom activities, He educated them about the importance of widow remarriage, the society members later agreed to carry out widow remarriages every year.
+Remarriage of widows was not appreciated in the society during those days but Venkata Rao opposed this by quoting verses from the Hindu Dharma shastra to prove his point.
+A Staunch Puritan, he started a regular crusade in 1884 against the dancing girls being engaged in Nautch Parties.
+In 1889 he arranged three widow remarriages, which had triggered the orthodox society who then decided to boycott him and stop taking part in his freedom activities.
+However, he educated them about the importance of widow remarriage and the society members later agreed to carry out widow remarriages every year.

 He constructed a town hall in Bellary and furnished it with a free library.
 He also constructed a widow ashram and brought a house to be used as a girls' school.
 He donated 4 acres of land for the construction of a football stadium in Bellary, which is now called as BDAA grounds.